singhmnprt01/Deep-Neural-Network-using-NumPy/README.md

-# Learning DNN using NumPy
+# DNN from NumPy
+### Learn Neural Networks from scratch using NumPy